 Analysis of Synsepalum dulcificum’s climate – “West Africa”

 Regardless of all the speculation, you can take it from the horses mouth (that’s me your horse *neighhh*) that Miracle berries DO NOT NEED HIGH HUMIDITY!
-My climate here in Canada sucks…today (April 8, 2019) it’s 17% humidity.
+My climate here in Alberta, Canada sucks…today (April 8, 2019) it’s 17% humidity.
 My plant looks great.
-The Miracle Berry plant is also reportedly quite drought tolerant (not surprising either if you’re a plant adapted to seasonally dry winters), but you should ensure that when you’re acclimating newly potted plants that the roots are kept evenly moist (no skipping waterings).
-For best results in a dry climate, keep the soil acidic and moist, which means you should be watering as it approaches dryness.
+The Miracle Berry plant is also reportedly quite drought tolerant (not surprising either if you’re a plant adapted to an annual dry season), but you should ensure that when you’re acclimating newly potted plants that the roots are kept evenly moist (no skipping waterings).
+For best results in a dry climate, keep the soil acidic and moist, which means you should be watering as it approaches dryness but avoiding continuously wet or muddy conditions.

 Miracle Berry Substrate / Potting Mix

 It’s reported that Synsepalum dulcificum can grow in full sun; however, it’s a tropical shrub and will likely do better in partial shade or full sun that has been knocked by a sheer cloth.
-Mine are growing directly in front of a south-facing window and they do get direct sun from sunrise to sunset.
-The only caveat is that I believe my windows have a protective UV tint on them and therefore the amount of light coming through is likely only 50% of what full sun is.
+My two are growing directly in front of a south-facing window and they do get direct sun from sunrise to sunset.
+The only caveat is that my Canadian windows are extra thick (to keep winter out) and therefore the amount of light coming through is likely <50% of what full sun is.

 Photos of Miracle Berry Seedlings Grown Indoors